 What facilities will I find on site?

-The moment you move to The Vines at Bethlehem, you may enjoy the village’s dedicated clubhouse facilities.
+The moment you move to The Vines at Bethlehem, you may enjoy the retirement village’s dedicated clubhouse facilities.
 Inside, a series of tastefully designed rooms offer a snooker table, library, dining area, modern kitchen and a lounge with open fireplace.
 Those seeking more active pursuits will relish the pool and outdoor entertaining areas.

 As the village develops, the iconic Mills Reef Winery building will be transformed into a new, impressive community clubhouse, extended to encompass over 2ooom2 and forecast for completion in 2021.
 It will house relaxed living spaces, a resident workshop, a hairdressing and wellness space, and spacious lounge areas for resting and socialising with friends.